antonialschmid/CCL2_SS25/Development_Documentation.md

 words of Honesty:

-tbh im actually very satisfeidy by the website, the thing is im not a hundert perzent up to my first design idea, ehich for me is fine but i know it could be better
+tbh I'm actually very satisfied by the website, the thing is im not a hundred percent up to my first design idea, Which for me is fine but I know it could be better

 ---